dannysecurity/homeafford/README.md

 - **Mortgage math** — amortizing payment, total interest, and remaining balance at any month
 - **Affordability bands** — conservative, moderate, and stretch price targets from gross income and debt ratios
 - **Purchase checks** — forward DTI and down-payment validation for a specific home, plus savings readiness
+- **Yearly affordability report** — project how conservative, moderate, and stretch price targets change as savings grow

 ## Install